Microfilariae in Humans (Online CE Course)

 • Nucleic Acid Detection and Other Methods

-• Using the direct detection method (microscopy) for diagnosing active infection in the identification of microfilariae (using a peripheral blood smear)...
+• Using the direct detection method for diagnosing active infection in the identification of microfilariae using a peripheral blood smear, all of the fo...

-• In the United States, specialized molecular, serologic, and rapid diagnostic tests are found in research and some public health laboratories.
-The FDA ...
+• True or False: In the United States, specialized molecular, serologic, and rapid diagnostic tests are available in research and certain public health ...

 • Differentiating Clinically Significant Microfilariae